 (Note, we do NOT split from the top side, only from the bottom side.
 So the leather is not weakened at all; it is just a sizing adjustment.
 In fact, nearly all leather is split this way at some point because an un-split hide can be 13 oz. or more, making it way too thick for any normal uses.)

-Our hardware is solid, but specially formulated not to be too heavy.
-We use matching antique brass hardware throughout the Duffle.
-We use a custom American made heavy duty zipper.
+We use antique brass hardware throughout.
+We also use a custom American made heavy-duty zipper.
 When you zip this bag, it feels solid; it practically zips itself.
+Even the inside pocket uses the same heavy-duty zipper.
 There are no cheap or fake closures that will break.
 Our shoulder strap uses a buckle just like a belt.
 I prefer this to the sliders that are common in the mass-market bags.
 It seems like the sliders always slide when they’re not supposed to.
 With our buckle, you can set it and forget it.

 We use heavy gauge bonded Nylon thread.
 This thread is so strong, they used to use similar threads in parachutes during WWII.
 The thread we use is stronger than the cotton and polyester thread used in most other bags.
 And we went with a heavier gauge than necessary for added durability and aesthetic.
 Our master leather crafters who make our bags also use the best stitching and finishing techniques to ensure that the thread won’t fray and unravel like so many other bags.